f

 Please note that you will become the author of the entire copy if you clone a project, including all tasks and comments within it.

-You can also clone a project to a different team.
-It’s a great option if you manage multiple teams and you have to set up projects for procedures with similar steps.
+You can also clone a project to a different space.
+It’s a great option if you manage multiple spaces and you have to set up projects for procedures with similar steps.

-Just tap on “…” next to a project’s name > Clone > select team you want to clone this project to:
+Just tap on “…” next to a project’s name > Clone > select space you want to clone this project to:

-How to clone a project to another team
+How to clone a project to another space

 How to change a role or remove someone from a project